AndrewSRea/My_Learning_Port_II/Django/Django_Docs/Starting_with_Django/README.md

 ## A dynamic admin interface: it's not just scaffolding -- it's the whole house

 Once your models are defined, Django can automatically create a professional, production ready [administrative interface]() <!-- link to internal folder ("The Django admin site")?
-Or to DjangoProjects? (https://docs.djangoproject.com/en/4.0/ref/contrib/admin/) --> -- a website that lets authenticated users add, chamnge, and delete objects.
+Or to DjangoProject? (https://docs.djangoproject.com/en/4.0/ref/contrib/admin/) --> -- a website that lets authenticated users add, chamnge, and delete objects.
 The only step required is to register your model in the admin site (within a `models.py` file):
 ```
 from django.db import models